-ERP systems are purpose-built to provide a company-wide view of accounting and financial data.
-Unifying Accounts Payable and Accounts Receivables into a single system that integrates to key process areas of a company delivers more insights than was ever available using accounting systems alone.
-ERP systems make it possible to track standard production costs and cost variances, and see how supply chain and services costs can be better managed Getting a 360-degree view of accounting, and financial performance is achievable with an ERP system, making a business easier to run and more efficient.
+ERP systems are purpose-built to give you a company-wide view of accounting and financial data.
+Unifying accounts payable and accounts receivable into a single system that integrates to key process areas of a company delivers more insights than were ever available using accounting systems alone.
+ERP systems make it possible to track standard production costs and cost variances, along with making it possible to see how supply chain and services costs can be better managed.
+Getting a 360-degree view of accounting and financial performance is achievable with an ERP system, making your business easier to run and more efficient.

-Gaining higher levels of efficiency achieved due to integrated business processes
+Gaining higher levels of efficiency with integrated business processes

 The best ERP systems excel at integrating diverse workflows and business processes to deliver greater efficiency and control over company-wide strategies and programs.
-Being able to track production performance and its impact on profitability while managing suppliers to sales forecasts is possible with a scalable ERP system is a workflow many also support.
-Reducing the time wasted on manual reporting, selling and production processes can shrink a process from weeks to literally hours.
+The ability to track production performance and its impact on profitability is possible with a scalable ERP solution.
+By reducing the time wasted on manual reporting, selling and production processes can shrink from weeks to literally hours.

-Improve marketing & sales strategies with a 360-degree view of the customer
+Improve marketing and sales strategies with a 360-degree view of the customer

-By integrating marketing, sales, production and finance workflows, ERP systems are delivering a 360 degree of customers today.
-Knowing what customers have purchased in the past and will most likely buy in the future, and what their pricing history all contribute to selling more in the future.
-ERP systems that can scale to support customer information reduce order errors and track customer lifetime value with greater precision.
+By integrating marketing, sales, production and finance workflows, ERP software systems are delivering a 360-degree overview of customers today.
+Knowing what customers have purchased in the past, what they’ll most likely buy and their pricing history all contribute to selling more in the future.
+ERP systems that can scale to support customer information also reduce order errors and track customer lifetime value with greater precision.